dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/local.md

 # Running a Dagster+ agent locally

 This page provides instructions for running the [Dagster+ agent](dagster-plus/getting-started/whats-dagster-plus#Agents) locally.
-Local agents aren't well-suited for production deployments and are typically only used for development or experimentation.
+Local agents are a good way to experiment with Dagster+ locally before deploying a more scalable hybrid agent (like [Kubernetes](dagster-plus/hybrid/agents/kubernetes) or [Amazon ECS](dagster-plus/hybrid/agents/amazon-ecs-new-vpc).

 ## Installation